📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 • What is the purpose of life?

-Questions I was asked by the monks include:
+Questions the monks asked me include:

 • What’s my nationality?